 - Corel WordPerfect X3

-- Adobe Acrobat Professional 8, Distiller 8, PageMaker, Illustrator, InDesign, PhotoShop
+- Adobe Acrobat 5, Acrobat X Pro, Distiller X, Dreamweaver, PageMaker, Illustrator, InDesign, PhotoShop

 The Law School is 100% wireless network capable.

-Every semester each law student gets up to 600 pages of black and white (b&w) laser printing on Law School student printers at no cost (the Lexis, Westlaw, and Sites printers are NOT Law School-owned printers).
-Additional b&w pages are charged at 5 cents per page.
+Every semester JDs, LLMs, and Research Scholars get up to 800 pages of black and white (b&w) laser printing on Law School student printers at no cost (the Lexis, Westlaw, and Sites printers are NOT Law School-owned printers).
+SJDs get 1200 pages.
+Additional b&w pages are charged at 3 cents per page.
 Unused pages are not rolled over to the next semester.
 The Law School Printing Policy has detailed information about printing at the Law School.
 You may track your Law School printing usage via the Law School Print Monitor.

 Printers in the Lab